 If your situation is urgent, the court may issue a temporary custody order.
 You may be able to obtain a temporary custody order while your modification case is pending.

-You may be able to ask the court to issue an emergency custody order and temporary restraining order if you believe that your child is at risk of immediate danger.
-For example, if your child has been abused or neglected by the other parent, you may be able to request a temporary custody order.
+You can ask the court to issue an emergency custody order and temporary restraining order if you believe that your child is at risk of immediate danger.
+For example, if your child has been abused or neglected by the other parent, you may be justified in requesting a temporary custody order.

 A temporary order will be effective until the judge holds a hearing and decides on the permanent custody order.